PianoZombie/Russian-Roulette/README.md

 To run the program you need a set of commands.
 Also, if you run this on Windows make sure to run Powershell/CMD with administrator.
 The program works on Linux too, but obviously instead of running w/ admin you'd add sudo to the last command.

-Open your terminal and then change into the directory your file is in.
+Open your terminal and then change into the whatever directory the "russian-roulette.js" file is in.
 ```shell
 cd C:\whatever\the\path\to\your\file\is
 ```